knuckleswtf/pastel-js/README.md

 Most of these sections can be disabled in the generated documentation by omitting them from the front matter.

-### How do I convert my Markdown file to HTML docs?
+### Converting your Markdown file to HTML docs

 ```bash
 ./node_modules/.bin/pastel generate docs_source/index.md docs
 ```

-This will generate a new API documentation from the file `docs_source/index.md` and place the output in your docs/ directory.
-You can replace `docs_source/index.md` with vendor/knuckleswtf/pastel/stubs/index.md to use the sample Markdown docs included with this package.
+This will generate the HTML output from the file `docs_source/index.md` and place it, along with the needed CSS and JavaScript in your docs/ directory.
+You can replace `docs_source/index.md` with `./node_modules/@knuckleswtf/pastel/stubs/index.md` to use the sample Markdown docs included with this package.

 You can also call Pastel from Node.js.
-This is especially useful if you're building a tool on top of this.
+This is especially useful if you're building a tool on top of it (see [Integrations](#integrations) below.
 Here's how you'd use it:

 ```js
 const { generate } = require('@knuckleswtf/pastel');